MarkBlumenthal/forex-trading-assistant/README.md

 Trendline Validation: Requires at least 3 touches of the trendline
-Breakout: Price breaks out from the flag in the original trend direction Pullback Entry: Waits for a pullback to the breakout level for entry Fixed Risk Parameters: Only takes trades with 20-pip stop loss and 60-pip take profit
+Breakout: Price breaks out from the flag in the original trend direction Pullback Entry: Waits for a pullback to the breakout level for entry Adaptive Risk Parameters: Stop loss range 10-50 pips, take profit at 2× the stop loss distance

 Position Sizing
 When a flag pattern trade is identified, the system calculates:

 Risk Amount: 2% of account balance
-Lot Size: Based on risk amount and fixed 20-pip stop loss Standard Lot Size: Uses 0.1 lots per £1000 in account balance Take Profit: Fixed at 60 pips (3x the stop loss)
+Lot Size: Based on risk amount and stop loss distance Standard Lot Size: Uses 0.1 lots per £1000 in account balance Take Profit: 2× the stop loss distance
-MT4 Instructions: Provides exact entry, stop loss, and take profit prices
+Spread Adjustment: Entry, stop loss, and take profit prices account for broker spread MT4 Instructions: Provides exact entry, stop loss, and take profit prices

-Trading Schedule

-## Real-Time Analysis & Next Check Recommendations
+Real-Time Analysis & Next Check Recommendations

-- **24/5 Operation**: Works anytime forex markets are open
-- **On-Demand Analysis**: Analyze any pair with real-time data when you need it
-- **Smart Next Check Recommendations**: The system suggests when to check back based on the current pattern status:
+24/5 Operation: Works anytime forex markets are open On-Demand Analysis: Analyze any pair with real-time data when you need it Smart Next Check Recommendations: The system suggests when to check back based on the current pattern status:

-  - 1 hour if a breakout has occurred (waiting for pullback)
-  - 2 hours if consolidation is detected (waiting for breakout)
-  - 1 hour if a valid trade setup is found (for monitoring)
-  - 4 hours if no pattern is forming (default)
+1 hour if a breakout has occurred (waiting for pullback) 2 hours if consolidation is detected (waiting for breakout) 1 hour if a valid trade setup is found (for monitoring) 4 hours if no pattern is forming (default)

-- **Context-Aware Reasoning**: Explains why you should check back at the suggested time
+Context-Aware Reasoning: Explains why you should check back at the suggested time

 Project Structure
 forex-flag-trader/